- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 5. Incorrect Supernet Boundaries

-A common exam mistake is trying to supernet networks that do not align to a valid boundary.
-For example, 192.168.1.0/24 through 192.168.4.0/24 is four networks, but 192.168.1.0 is not a valid /22 boundary (1 is not divisible by 4).
-The valid /22 boundaries in the third octet are 0, 4, 8, 12, 16, and so on.
+A common exam mistake is supernetting networks that do not align to a valid boundary.
+192.168.1.0/24 through 192.168.4.0/24 is four networks, but 192.168.1.0 is not a valid /22 boundary.
+The third octet must be divisible by 4.
+Valid /22 boundaries in the third octet are 0, 4, 8, 12, 16, and so on.

 Frequently Asked Questions